Colonoscopy

 After you are sedated, a thin, flexible tube is inserted to navigate the inner walls of the colon.
 The goal is to identify small polyps that can eventually turn into cancer.
 If polyps are seen, they are removed.

-You may feel some slight bloating, cramping, or gas pains immediately after the colonoscopy.
+You may feel some slight bloating, cramping, or gas discomfort immediately after the colonoscopy.
 These mild pains come from the air that is pumped into your colon during the procedure.
-If a polyp was removed or a biopsy was performed during your colonoscopy, you might notice traces of blood in your stool for a day or two afterwards.
+If a polyp was removed or a biopsy was performed during your colonoscopy, you might notice traces of blood in your stool for a day or two afterward.

 It is extremely rare for serious bleeding to occur, but if you do experience heavier bleeding, you should contact your physician immediately.